 Going through a divorce is extremely difficult, and the last thing you want to do is try to figure out complex legal issues.
 Often, divorce attorneys will tell their clients they need a QDRO, but will not take the time to explain exactly what this is.
-At Hallier Lawrence, we take the time to walk you through every step of the way without overwhelming you with legalese.
+At Hallier Stearns PLC, we take the time to walk you through every step of the way without overwhelming you with legalese.

 So what is a QDRO, and when or why would I need one?